Principled Latent Diffusion for Graphs via Laplacian Autoencoders: Experimental details

-\paragraph{Additional DAG dataset} In addition to \textsc{TPU Tile}, we evaluated LG-Flow on a synthetic dataset of DAGs generated using Price’s model, the DAG analogue of the Barabási–Albert model.
+\paragraph{Additional DAG dataset} In addition to \textsc{TPU Tile}, we evaluated LG-Flow on a synthetic dataset of DAGs generated using Price’s model, the DAG analog of the Barabási–Albert model.
 We compare our generation results against Directo in \Cref{tab:res_price}.
-Both models were sampled with batch size 256 for a fair evaluation of inference efficiency.
+Both models were sampled with a batch size of 256 for a fair evaluation of inference efficiency.
 LG-Flow performs on par with Directo on this dataset while yielding a $244\times$ inference speed-up.